jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 $$\sigma_{ij} = 2\mu^{*}\varepsilon_{ij} + \lambda^{*}\varepsilon_{kk}\,\delta_{ij}, \qquad \lambda^{*} = K^{*} - \tfrac{2}{3}\mu^{*},$$

 with both moduli taken at $r$ and at the mode's frequency.

+> [!NOTE]
+> In a layer the radial solver treats as incompressible, the strain has no trace, so this law drops the pressure: the normal stresses ($\sigma_{rr}$, $\sigma_{\theta\theta}$, $\sigma_{\phi\phi}$) miss their isotropic part, and $\sigma_{rr}$ came out about 13 percent below that of a nearly incompressible compressible twin in a test.
+The deviatoric stress, the strain, and so the heating are unaffected (the 1D and 3D heating of such a layer agree to about 1e-4).
+Solve the layer as compressible when its normal stresses matter; carrying the pressure from $y_{2}$ is planned.

 The kernel is a solid-layer computation: a liquid (a liquid layer, or a molten stretch of a solid layer that the radial solver treats as a static liquid) contributes no shear dissipation, so its heating is 0 while its stress and strain are NaN.
 The poles themselves ($\sin\theta$ within machine epsilon of 0, at both $0$ and $\pi$) are singular points of the angular terms, so point-wise values there are NaN; use colatitudes inside $(0, \pi)$, as the Gauss-Legendre nodes of the summed paths do.

 ### Coherent Waves